-is for those students interested in television news, public affairs and documentary programming.
+The School of Journalism offers three Master of Arts degree programs: Journalism, Specialized Journalism and Strategic Public Relations.
+Students completing the M.A. in Journalism will choose one of three emphases: print, broadcast or online.
+The Print Journalism emphasis is for students interested in newspaper and magazine journalism.
+Students may develop their special areas of interest through the selection of elective courses.
+The Broadcast Journalism emphasis is for those students interested in television news, public affairs and documentary programming.
 The curriculum is similar to the Print Journalism emphasis with the focus shifted to the development of writing and production skills for the broadcast media.
 The Online Journalism emphasis is for students interested in online journalism and new media.
+The Specialized Journalism degree is designed for mid-career professionals and recent journalism graduates interested in developing specialized reporting expertise.
 The Strategic Public Relations degree is designed to train students for managementlevel public relations and communication positions in all types of public and private sector organizations.